 Keep the Outside From Getting In

-When the outdoor air has poor quality, you’ll want to reduce it from getting inside as much as possible.
-It’s impossible to keep all outdoor allergens and from getting in your bedroom.
+When the outdoor air is poor, you’ll want to reduce it from getting inside as much as possible.
+It’s impossible to keep all outdoor allergens from getting in your bedroom.
 But there are things you can do to reduce exposure:

-- Shower and shampoo your hair every night before going to bed to remove pollen from your hair.
+- Shower every night before bed to keep pollen from getting in your bedding.

 - If you work outside, change clothes outside of the bedroom.

 - Seal air leaks in windows and doors leading outside and keep your windows closed when pollen is high.

 Reduce Scents and Chemicals

 Scents and chemicals in your bedroom can affect your air quality.
-Even pleasant scents, like candles, plug-ins and potpourri, can cause asthma symptoms.
+Even pleasant scents, like candles, plug-ins, essential oils, and potpourri, can cause asthma symptoms.